LayeredStudio/order-follow-up/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Engage with your customers through email after a completed order or approved product review
+Engage customers through email after a completed order or approved product review

 == Description ==

-Engage with customers after they complete a WooCommerce shop action
+Engage customers after they complete a WooCommerce shop action

 At the moment the plugin can send these emails: